Somerset, Pennsylvania: History

 Somerset was a central stage for the Whiskey Rebellion of 1794.
 Several rebellion leaders, including Harmon Husband, lived in Somerset.
 The federal militia sent to put down the rebellion worked from its headquarters in the nearby town of Berlin.
-The Whiskey Rebellion was the first major test of the federal authority under the newly adopted U.S. Constitution and under President George Washington.

 A major fire on the afternoon of May 9, 1872, destroyed a significant portion of the town within just a few hours.

-On September 11, 2001, United Airlines Flight 93, bound from Newark, New Jersey, to San Francisco and one of the four planes hijacked that day by al-Qaeda operatives, crashed near Shanksville, killing all 44 persons on board.
-It is believed that hijackers intended to fly this plane into the U.S. Capitol Building or the White House.

 In July 2002, nine miners were trapped for 77 hours, 240 ft underground, by flooding in the Quecreek coal mine, just outside Somerset.
 All nine miners were rescued.
 The Quecreek Mine Rescue was chronicled by journalists from around the world and was televised globally.

-Somerset Crater on Mars is named after Somerset.
+Somerset Crater on Mars was named after the borough in 2006.